 - Although windows app testing has been minimal lately, we are one of those companies with legacy systems.
 And we’re facing uncertainty because the WinAppDriver used by Appium is not actively maintained anymore, anything on that front?

 Srinivasan: It appears to be working.
 Because it moves at its own pace, it tries to test every aspect of the functionality in an integration test while keeping the functional scope as little as feasible.
 To have as few tests as feasible at the end of a functional test running over the device, you may concentrate on the important parts, i.e., wherever native features are involved.

 Srinivasan: Appium has been able to dominate the market for functional automation for a while now.
 Google has made significant investments in it and is widely utilized in creating native apps.
 Some tools were introduced but could not be used, such as Appium for cross-platform support, although Espresso is still available.
 And now, maybe a little out of date on the market, flutter has its integration, a package built on top of the deprecated flutter driver.

 Sai Krishna: When the Appium development team was not actively maintaining AppDriver, it was maintained by the Microsoft team.
 I recall seeing a thread from one of the managers from Microsoft who was in charge of the VM driver.
 They declared that they would actively browse it.
 I’m not sure how far that went, though.
 The WinAppDriver and its relationship with Microsoft, however, are not being maintained by the Appium development team.

+You can use LambdaTest to test on Oppo & other mobile devices right from android to iPhone.
 In case you are a beginner to Appium you can learn to perform mobile app testing easily through this tutorial.